top of page

 Practice Basic Navigation Skills

 Education in navigation is crucial for any hiker.
-I encourage everyone to spend time learning to nav using traditional tools like a map and compass.
+I encourage everyone to spend time learning to navigate using traditional tools like a map and compass.
 GPS devices are helpful but can fail due to battery loss or signal issues.

 Try practicing in familiar areas before your trip.
 Understanding how to orient a map, identify landmarks, and follow a compass bearing can prevent getting lost.
 Many outdoor clubs and community centres offer navigation workshops that are great for learning these skills.
 Look to book a QUALIFIED individual from the Mountain Training Association or Association of Mountaineering Instructors to ensure you have the best training possible.
-Alternatively, book yourself onto one of my Hill Skills Courses : Events
+Alternatively, book yourself onto one of my Hill Skills Courses: Events

 Plan for Safety and Emergencies